How to Become a Certified Caregiver in Georgia

 After completing the necessary training, you’ll need to pass a competency evaluation to get certified.
 In Georgia, this usually involves both written and practical exams.
 The written test covers theoretical knowledge, while the practical exam tests your ability to perform common caregiver tasks.

 Upon passing the competency evaluation, you will receive a certificate proving that you have met Georgia’s caregiver training requirements.
-Keep in mind that different caregiver services and roles may require different certifications.
+Keep in mind that different caretaker services and roles may require different certifications.
 For example, Certified Nursing Assistants (CNAs) and Home Health Aides (HHAs) each have separate certification processes.

 Step 5: Gain Experience